Stergios-Konstantinidis/CAA/README.md

 4. Reccomendation : Gives drinks recommendations based on how much alcohol a user can still consume, considering his current alcohol level, the legal limit 0.25 mg/L and the time he would like to leave and start to drive.
 The function will recommend 3 different beverage:
- Markup : * The most widely served alcoholic drink
+* The most widely served alcoholic drink
 * A randomly selected alcoholic beverage
-          * The most widely served non-alcoholic drink
+* * The most widely served non-alcoholic drink

 5. Post event analytics for the bar #Michaela could you write this part?
 We can then make the analytics or if you have time you can dig into it